 If a VA client has a cough, fever and shortness of breath, the veteran is advised to call the local VA medical center and select the option to speak to a nurse before visiting.
 The client also is asked to consider using the VA's telehealth and virtual care options so that he or she can be evaluated without leaving home.

-"We need to do that to make sure that those who use VA are protected, that they are cared for,” Wilkie said at the American Legion Winter Conference.
+"We need to do that to make sure that those who use VA are protected, that they are cared for,” Veterans Affairs Secretary Robert Wilkie said at the American Legion Winter Conference.
 “We will get over this and we will make sure everything is done to protect those who have done so much for our country."

-Editor's note: This story, originally published March 11, 2020, has been updated to reflect increased coronavirus cases in the VA system.
+Editor's note: This story, originally published March 11, 2020, has been updated to reflect increased coronavirus cases and visitation policies within the VA system.